conholdate/conholdate-blog-content/Conholdate.Total/2022-03-11-add-hyperlinks-and-bookmarks-dynamically-using-csharp/index.md

 {{< figure align=center src="images/add-hyperlinks-and-bookmarks-dynamically-using-csharp.jpg" alt="Add Hyperlinks and Bookmarks Dynamically using C#">}}

-Hyperlinks and bookmarks are handy for the users to navigate the relevant content quickly.
-When a hyperlink is clicked, it opens the URL in the browser or navigates to the specified bookmark location within the document.
+Hyperlinks and bookmarks are handy for users to navigate the relevant content quickly.
+When we click a hyperlink, it opens the URL in the browser or navigates to the specified bookmark location within the document.
 In this article, we will learn **how to add hyperlinks and bookmarks to reports dynamically using C#**.

 The following topics shall be covered in this article: